 Being a brave leader means taking a step into the unknown and making decisions before a plan has been fully established.
 By recognising this, interims can make key decisions, therefore propelling them forwards in the role.
 This will also allow interims to deliver results under pressure and work efficiently in time-sensitive situations.

 Equally, it is important to be prepared to be disliked or experience some hostility when entering the position.
 However, becoming part of the team and having the right attitude can set apart good interims with brave and successful ones.

 Understanding and engaging with the team that interims work within is imperative to strong people management.
 There can be no reliance solely on being business efficient if an interim can’t approach and engage with the workforce too.

-To manage stakeholders effectively, an interim leader should strive to create an honest and open culture which encourages consistent improvement in the team.
+To manage stakeholders effectively, an interim leader should strive to create an honest and open culture that encourages consistent improvement in the team.
 This also goes a long way to recognising skills gaps that can be filled and enhanced – all integral to the role that interims must fill.

 Without people management skills, interims will not be at the top of their game.

 It may be the case the workforce who are receiving an interim leader may feel apprehensive about what this means for them.
 It is therefore imperative to be a visible and present senior figure, who is open to engaging with the team.